vwochnik/assemble-plugin-index/docs/context.md

 ## items
 Type: `Array`

 An array containing all items available for this particular index page.
+The contents of each element are extracted from the page's `data` object.

 ## index
 Type: `Object`